Cycling the Hebridean Way

 Day 10: 6.34 miles 374 ft climbed – Total: 295.95 miles 12,364 ft climbed.

-So now we are back home and the bikes are unpacked and the (relatively small amount of) washing is done.
+So now we are back home, the bikes are unpacked and the (relatively small amount of) washing is done.
 What a trip, beautiful scenery, gorgeous beaches, brilliant roads and so many friendly people.
-We planned little, which allowed us to make decisions as they took us each day, adapting to the situation and not putting any undue stress upon ourselves.
+We planned little, which allowed us to make decisions as they took us each day.
+Adapting to the situation and not putting any undue stress upon ourselves.
 For me, it was definitely the people that I will remember.
-I’ve never been one for chatting to random strangers, but out there everyone was so friendly that it really made the trip, I just wish I’d got a photo with each group that we chatted to as a memento.
+I’ve never been one for chatting to strangers.
+But everyone was so friendly that it really made the trip.
+I wish I had taken a photo with each group that we chatted to as a memento.

-The lady from Stornoway on the first ferry, the French couple who I tried (and failed) to speak French to, the Dutch group who made Leah want a e-bike, the guy at the hostel who used to live in Norwich, Mike and his van from Ullapool, Jill and Patty still out there adventuring in their 70’s, Allie on her massive 4000 mile trip, the seasoned Outer Hebridean riding Scottish couple, the couple at the Shawbost campsite exploring off the main trail, the Belgian guy touring Scotland refusing to sleep in anything but his tent, the group from Lincolnshire on the ferry back and so many more people at cafes, shops and other stops along the way.
+The lady from Stornoway on the first ferry; the French couple who I tried (and failed) to speak French to; the Dutch group who made Leah want a e-bike; the guy at the Berneray hostel who used to live in Norwich; Mike and his van from Ullapool; Jill and Patty still out there adventuring in their 70’s; Allie on her massive 4000 mile trip; the seasoned Outer Hebridean riding Scottish couple; the couple at the Shawbost campsite exploring off the main trail; the Belgian guy touring Scotland refusing to sleep in anything but his tent; the group from Lincolnshire on the ferry back; and so many more people at cafes, shops and other stops along the way.
 Thank you all for a brilliant holiday.

 We used the book “Cycling on the Edge” by the Offcomers, available from Amazon.
-It’s a very handy guide, splitting the route into short sections with shops, cafes, campsites, hotels and points of interest along the way marked.
+It’s a very handy guide to cycling the Hebridean Way, splitting the route into short sections.
+With shops, cafes, campsites, hotels and points of interest along the way marked.
 Thanks guys!

 Total: 295.95 miles, 12,364 ft climbed, 10 islands, 6 causeways, 5 trains, 4 ferries, 3 campsite nights, 2 wild camps, 2 hostels.